Which Menstrual Cup is

-For beginners, they might find using a menstrual cup quite intimidating.
-Well, that’s nothing to worry about – that’s just normal, really.
-And if you’re one of those who is confused and interested to know which menstrual cup is best for beginners, then you are definitely in the right place!
+For beginners, using a menstrual cup can be quite intimidating.
+Well, it's nothing to worry about – that’s just normal, really.
+Are you one of those who is confused and interested to know which menstrual cup is best for beginners?
+Then you are definitely in the right place!

 Luckily for you and other women out there, menstrual cups are for everyone at any age.
-In fact, there are cups that are specifically designed for cup newbies.
-So, today we’re going to figure out which menstrual cup is best for beginners like you.
-Furthermore, knowing the right cup that fits you well will allow you to have the freedom and achieve comfort during your menstruation.
+In fact, there are cups that are specifically designed for cup newbies, so, today we’re going to figure out which menstrual cup is best for beginners like you.
+Knowing the right cup that fits you well will allow you to have the freedom and achieve comfort during your menstruation.

-No, you can’t lose your virginity by only using a cup – that’s impossible.
-Although a menstrual cup can either stretch or break your hymen, that won’t take your precious virginity at all.
-Well, you can only lose your virginity through sexual intercourse.
-And aside from sex, you can also accidentally break your hymen by doing strenuous activities such as biking, stretching, dancing, and horseback riding.
+You can’t lose your virginity by only using a cup – that’s impossible.
+Although a menstrual cup can either stretch or break your hymen, it won’t take your precious virginity at all.
+You can only lose your virginity through sexual intercourse.
+Aside from sex, you can also accidentally break your hymen by doing strenuous activities such as biking, stretching, dancing, and horseback riding.

-Moreover, a hymen can stretch or break without women knowing it.
-But that won’t pop your cherry!
-In addition, if you are a virgin, you may find your first cup insertion quite uncomfortable.
-But that’s normal as you are not used putting things inside and out of your vagina.
+A hymen can stretch or break without women knowing it but that won’t pop your cherry!
+If you are a virgin, you may find your first cup insertion quite uncomfortable, but that’s just normal as you are not used to putting things inside and out of your vagina.

-But over time, your body will get the hang of it, making it much comfortable for you to use a period cup.
-And even if you’re a virgin, the good news is you can still use a menstrual cup!
-Though you might want to avoid a larger cup on your first time as it may feel too large and may provide you discomfort rather than comfort.
+Over time, your body will get the hang of it, making it much comfortable for you to use a period cup.
+Even if you’re a virgin, the good news is you can still use a menstrual cup!
+You might want to avoid a larger cup on your first time though, as it may feel too large and may provide you discomfort.

-For virgins, you might want to find and try a smaller cup since it is softer and much flexible than medium and large menstrual cups.
+Virgins might want to find and try a smaller cup since it is softer and much flexible than medium and large menstrual cups.
 You can also use some water-based lube to help you easily insert the cup in.
-More importantly, don’t forget to take your time and relax during the insertion, this helps – a lot.
+Don’t forget to take your time and relax during the insertion, this helps a lot.

-Since you are a virgin, your vaginal muscles are tighter.
-And relaxing greatly helps loosen and relax your vaginal muscles too.
-If you are nervous, you may find it quite difficult to insert your cup.
-It’s because your vaginal muscles get tense and tighter when you are nervous.
+Since you are a virgin, your vaginal muscles are tighter and relaxing helps loosen and relax your vaginal muscles.
+When nervous, you may find it quite difficult to insert your cup.
+It’s because your vaginal muscles get tense and tighter.

-Moreover, if you feel some discomfort or pain during the insertion, just stop and try it again when you’re ready.
+If you feel some discomfort or pain during the insertion, just stop and try it again when you’re ready.
 Don’t rush it and do things slowly.
-And once you get the hang of it, you’ll be a master in no time!
+Once you get the hang of it, you’ll be a master in no time!

 Women, particularly non-virgins, may find it much easier to insert a menstrual cup on their first time.
-Well, since they are not a virgin anymore, their vaginal muscles are not that tighter compared to virgins.
-But that doesn’t mean that can easily get used to using a period cup that quick.
+Because they are not a virgin anymore, their vaginal muscles are not that tight compared to virgins although that doesn’t mean they can easily get used to using a period cup that quick.
 They still need time and practice for them to smoothly insert and remove a menstrual cup.

-Moreover, for non-virgins who are under the age of 30, a small or medium size menstrual cup should do well just fine.
-Moreover, smaller and medium cups are usually softer and not that too firm in comparison to a large menstrual cup.
+For non-virgins who are under the age of 30, a small or medium size menstrual cup should do well just fine.
+Smaller and medium cups are usually softer and not that too firm in comparison to a large menstrual cup.

-In addition, for non-virgins who are 30, they may need a large or firmer period cup because as we age, our pelvic floor muscles tend to loosen and gets weak from time to time.
-Furthermore, the pelvic floor is commonly strong when we are young, but weakens as we age.
+On the other hand, for non-virgins who are 30, they may need a large or firmer period cup because as we age, our pelvic floor muscles tend to loosen and get weak from time to time.
+The pelvic floor is commonly strong when we are young, but weakens as we age.

-In addition, if your pelvic floor muscles get weakened after giving birth, find a firmer or larger menstrual cup – this should work just fine.
-Also, don’t wait for your pelvic floor to get strong again, they won’t get stronger by themselves!
+Women with weakened pelvic floor due to childbirth should find a firmer or larger menstrual cup – this should work just fine.
+Don’t wait for your pelvic floor to get strong again, they won’t get stronger by themselves!
 You may want to strengthen these muscles after each birth or else you’ll find yourself wet more often when you are in your middle age.